cesar-douady/open-lmake/doc/install.md

 # Installation

-open-lmake does not require to be installed.
+Open-lmake does not require to be installed.
 You can run it directly from the build directory.
 This is the simplest way unless you seek a system-wide installation.